How to Win the Eurojackpot According to Math

 A game with a 5/50 format has 2,118,760 possible combinations.
 However, winning the jackpot requires matching two additional numbers out of 12, which increases the odds to a monumental 1 in 139,838,160.

-Ebook cover: How to Win Eurojackpot According to Mathematics
+An ebook with a title: How to Win Eurojackpot According to Mathematics

 You are more likely to be killed by a shark than to win the Eurojackpot, but no shark will attack you if you don’t swim in the ocean.1 It’s the same with the lottery: you can’t win without a ticket.
 You have to be in it to win it.